 What To Expect In a Title IV Procedure

-Those in a Title IV process will first see the complaint identified, received, and explored, and other incidents of concern and information from witnesses.
-A critical principle is that those involved will be afforded pastoral care.
+Those in a Title IV process will first see the complaint identified, received, and explored.
+During this time of initial inquiry, other incidents of concern and some information from witnesses will be gathered.
+A critical principle is that those involved will be afforded pastoral care; in fact, that pastoral care is required (Title IV.8.)
 Another critical principle is that the process is one of “truth seeking through active listening.”

 Pastoral care is at the heart of expectations for all involved.
 It can be extended not only to the Complainant and the Respondent, but also to congregations, communities, families, witnesses, and others as determined on a case-by-case basis.
-The Intake Officer does not provide the pastoral care, but notifies the bishop to provide care.
+The Intake Officer does not provide the pastoral care but notifies the bishop to facilitate care.

 Title IV seeks to develop an outcome that reflects the values of the church, is collaborative, and leads to reconciliation.
 In part, Title IV.1 states: By virtue of Baptism, all members of the Church are called to holiness of life and accountability to one another.
 The Church and each Diocese shall support their members in their life in Christ and seek to resolve conflicts by promoting healing, repentance, forgiveness, restitution, justice, amendment of life and reconciliation among all involved or affected.

 Bishop Scott B. Hayashi believes a Pastoral Direction can be an effective tool to address many issues.
 It can help shield the victim from further harm.
 The victim no longer has to continue telling his or her story in the process once the determination has been made that a Title IV Offense has been committed, because it is dealt with through a Pastoral Direction.

 Title IV is intended to be a prayerful and thoughtful process as the Title IV officers conduct their study to determine if the incident in question was true and if it constitutes a Title IV Offense.
 (Title IV.3 and 4)